Visualize a multispectral satellite image

 Note:

-In this part of the tutorial, you learned about spectral profiles and spectral signatures.
-You explored spectral band variation interactively, examined a spectral profile chart, and compared two images with different spectral resolutions.
+In this part of the tutorial, you learned about spectral signatures and spectral profile charts.
+You explored spectral band variations interactively, examined a spectral profile chart in detail, and compared two images with different spectral resolutions.

 Change the spectral resolution of your imagery